Padarn Bus: Fleet

-As at October 2013 the fleet consisted of 47 vehicles.
-The bus fleet operated regular services consisted of seventeen Dennis Darts, several of which are low floor, two Mercedes-Benz Varios, two Mercedes-Benz 811Ds, four Alexander Dennis Enviro200 Darts, six Optare Solos, an Optare Versa and two Volvo B6BLEs.
+As of October 2013, the Padarn Bus fleet consisted of 47 vehicles.
+The bus fleet operated regular services consisted of seventeen Dennis Darts, several of which were low floor, two Mercedes-Benz Varios, two Mercedes-Benz 811Ds, four Alexander Dennis Enviro200s, six Optare Solos, an Optare Versa and two Volvo B6BLEs.

 Double deck vehicles in the fleet were three Leyland Olympians, four Volvo Olympians and a single MCW Metrobus.
-An elderly open-top Leyland Atlantean new to Plymouth Citybus is used on routes S1 and S2 in the Snowdonia National Park in the summer.
+An open-top Leyland Atlantean new to Plymouth Citybus was used on routes S1 and S2 in the Snowdonia National Park in the summer.

 Padarn had bought additional vehicles at a rate of one a year between 2006 and 2008.
 The KMP purchase included 26 vehicles, joining ten which had previously been owned by Padarn.
 In late April 2009 the newly enlarged company bought its first new vehicle, an Optare Versa for route 77.
 Three integral Wright StreetLite midibuses entered service in late 2010 for use on contracted routes on Anglesey.
 The StreetLites were withdrawn and returned to the dealer in May 2011 due to reliability issues.
 They were replaced by three new Alexander Dennis Enviro200s.